- Web Performance

 To accept cookies by default, several methods are possible.
 For some CMPs, you can simply observe which cookies are added to the browser upon cookie acceptance and add them to your web performance testing tool.

-⚠️ Some providers like Quantcast rely on other processes like localStorage to retain user consent.
+⚠️ Some providers like Quantcast rely on other processes such as localStorage to retain user consent.
 In this case, you will need to create a script that simulates the addition of cookies but also the injection of data into localStorage.

 Integrating the CMP on your site to comply with GDPR can have impacts on website performance.
-It is crucial to choose the provider correctly based on various criteria, including web performance.
+It is crucial to choose the right provider based on various criteria, including web performance.

-Once the provider choice is made, ensure to integrate methods that allow you to continue testing the real performance of your site, loading third parties as if a user accepted cookies on your site.
+Once the provider choice is made, ensure that you integrate methods that allow you to continue testing the real performance of your site, loading third parties as if a user were to accept cookies on your site.